 Metadata is like the weather reports from distant cities published in the daily newspaper.
-Though only occasionally relevant, we want the information available when we need it.16
+Though only occasionally relevant, we want the information available when we need it.27

 Relevance is always subjective and is as fluid as the issues in the case.
 Case in point: two seemingly innocuous metadata fields common to Adobe Portable Document Format (PDF) files are "PDF Producer" and "PDF Version."
 These are listed as "Document Properties" under the "File" menu in any copy of Adobe Acrobat.
 Because various programs can link to Acrobat to create PDF files, the PDF Producer field stores information concerning the source application, while the PDF Version field tracks what release of Acrobat software was used to create the PDF document.
 These metadata values may seem irrelevant, but consider how that perception changes if the dispute turns on a five-year-old PDF contract claimed to have been recently forged.
-If the metadata reveals the PDF was created using a scanner introduced to market last year and the latest release of Acrobat, that metadata supports a claim of recent fabrication.
-In turn, if the metadata reflects use of a very old scanner and an early release of Acrobat, the evidence bolsters the claim that the document was scanned years ago.
-Neither is conclusive on the issue, but both are relevant evidence needing to be preserved and produced.

-16 Of course, we are more likely go to the internet for weather information; but even then, we want the information available when we need it.
+27 Of course we are more likely go to the internet for weather information; but even then, we want the information available when we need it.